KumarRobotics/kr_docs/docs/source/references/git_workflow.rst

     git checkout fix/handle-frame-drops

     # Make sure the branch is up-to-date and resolve any conflicts
-    git merge develop
+    git merge master

-    # Fast-forward develop, and update the server
+    # Fast-forward master, and update the server
-    git checkout develop
+    git checkout master
     git merge fix/handle-frame-drops
-    git push origin develop
+    git push origin master

-8. Optionally, tidy up defunct branches you do not inted to develop anymore.
+8. Optionally, tidy up defunct branches you do not intend to develop anymore.

   Delete local topic branch::